CaoAssignments/cse11-fa22-pa6-simple-reddit-starter/README.md

 [1|0]   Comment
 ```

 To receive full credit for this section, make sure your main method tests at **least 75% of both methods and lines** of your code.
 You will be able to see your code coverage under "Coverage" on the Gradescope Autograder.
+You'll get partial credits if your coverage is between 55% and 75%.
+No points will be awarded if your coverage is below 55%.

 Note: Only the file header will be graded for style.
 You can use magic numbers and non-descriptive variable names as the main goal of this file is for testing.